sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 The testing techniques for decision tables with only boolean conditions can also be generalized to tables with non-boolean conditions.
 For the MC/DC criteria (discussed in the structural testing chapter), this requires modifying one of its three properties: instead of making each condition `true` and `false` at least once in the test suite, each of its possible values should appear at least once in the test suite.

-Finally, these are some general quidelines to keep in mind when designing decision tables:
+Finally, these are some general guidelines to keep in mind when designing decision tables:

 1. **Keep conditions independent.** The order of the conditions should not matter, otherwise a state machine might be more fitting.
 2. **Use DC values when possible.** This decreases the amount of variants, making the decision table easier to read and easier to understand.